luisgabrielroldan/ex_finder/README.md

 <!-- MDOC !-->
 # ExFinder

+**WARNING: This is a work in progress.
+Do not use it in production!!!**

 ExFinder is a File Manager implemented with LiveView and designed to be easily integrated with WYSIWYG editors for picking files.